tvlooy/Puppet/README.md

 ======

 These are Puppet modules, used by Intracto Vagrant.
-At the moment the scripts only target Debian Squeeze.
+At the moment the scripts only target Debian.

+Branch master is work in progress
+Use branch wheezy for Debian 7.0
+Use branch squeeze for Debian 6.0

 Copyright (c) 2012-2013 Intracto Digital Agency info$intracto,com